alburezg/rsocsim_workshop_paa/README.md

 > Instructor: Mallika Snyder, <https://twitter.com/mallika_snyder>

+### Objectives

+1. Learn how to analyze SOCSIM output
+2. Understand how SOCSIM records kin ties
+3. Use SOCSIM output from the previous section to describe levels of family bereavement in the USA

 After running our simulation code, SOCSIM provides us with a synthetic genealogy for the entire population.
 We know when people are born, when they die, when they marry, and who their parents and spouse are.
 What